romange/blog/content/post/seastar.md

 If you decide using it, you probably won't be able to integrate it well with other open-source libraries, especially with those that use synchronous system-calls, synchronization mechanisms, and multi-threading.
-Despite the fact that having the CSP style of writing asynchronous code can be very tedious in C++, hard to reason and error-prone it's still possible.
+Despite the fact that having the CSP style of writing asynchronous code can be very tedious in C++, hard to reason and error-prone, it's still possible.

 In my next post I will go over [Boost.Fiber](https://boost.org/doc/libs/1_67_0/libs/fiber/doc/html/index.html) framework and will explain how it solves asynchronous programming but retains the original style of writing C++ programs.